NRCan/CanFlood/docs/source/toolsets.rst

 **Sampling Geometry and Exposure Type**

 To support a wide range of vulnerability analysis, the Hazard Sampler tool is capable of developing WSL and inundation exposure variables from the three basic geometry types as shown in Table5-3_.
-For *line* and *polygon* type geometries, the tool requires the user specify the sample statistic for WSL calculations, and a depth threshold for percent inundation calculations.
+For *line* and *polygon* type geometries, the tool requires the user to specify the sample statistic for WSL calculations, and a depth threshold for percent inundation calculations.

 .. _Table5-3: